 Skyscanner did some great job designing their screenshot gallery.
 They not only provide well-designed app visualizations but use them to tell a story.
 The first screenshot entices App Store visitors to tap through with the phrase “Find your next adventure”.
 The first screenshot addresses human emotions with compelling imagery and text.
 Then the following screenshots explain exactly how Skyscanner is going to help its users find their next adventure.

 4) Localize your images

 On App Store and Google Play, one screenshot per localization is required and up to four (App Store) / seven (Google Play) more screenshots are optional to add.
 This means if you offer your app for different localization with different languages, you should make sure to offer your screenshots in the correct language.
-If you don’t want to take screenshots in different languages, you should at least adjust the additional text if added to the screenshot images.
+If you don’t want to take screenshots in different languages, you should at least adjust the additional text in the screenshots.

 5) Use the right dimensions

-Snapchat for example, uses a very efficient approach of providing app screenshots for different screen dimensions.
-They put simple app screenshots into matching devices surrounded by an abstract, colored frame.
-This classic frame delivers a high recognition value and keeps you flexible designing your screenshots for different screen dimensions.
-Of course, this imagery especially works excellent, because Snapchat already established it’s branding.
+Snapchat, for example, uses a very efficient approach of providing screenshots for different screen dimensions.
+They put simple screenshots into matching devices surrounded by an abstract, colored frame.
+This classic frame delivers a high recognition value and keeps you flexible in designing your screenshots for different screen dimensions.
+Of course, this imagery especially works excellent, because Snapchat already established its branding.

 - App Store Product Page » How to Present Your Mobile App

 - App Icon » Why the First Impression Counts

 - App Store Optimization » Get Started with ASO